alien4cloud/alien4cloud.github.io/documentation/admin/advanced_configuration.markdown

 ALIEN 4 Cloud store various files on the hard drive.
 Cloud Service archives, Artifacts overriden in the topologies, plugins archives etc. Directories can be configured in the _alien4cloud-config.yml_ file.

-By default, ALIEN 4 Cloud stores data in the user home directory in a .calm folder.
+By default, ALIEN 4 Cloud stores data in the user home directory in a .alien folder.

 {% highlight yaml %}
-# Configuration of Calm's CSAR repository, temporary folder and upload settings.
+# Configuration of Alien 4 Cloud's CSAR repository, temporary folder and upload settings.
 directories:
   # Alien 4 cloud main directory (other directories are relative path to this one)
-  calm: ${user.home}/.calm
+  alien: ${user.home}/.alien
   # directory in which alien 4 cloud stores Cloud Service Archives
   csar_repository: csar
   # directory in which alien 4 cloud stores uploaded artifacts (war etc.).